IlanaFeldman/ST558-Project-2/bus.md

 below.

 1. All predictors
-2. All predictors and their first order interactions
+2. All predictors and their quadratic terms
-3. All predictors, their first order interactions and the quadratic terms
+3. All predictors and all their interaction terms

 We slowly filtered out predictors, their corresponding second order terms and the interaction terms that were insignificant at 0.05 level.